-This tool will show you when your behavior triggers a pageview or event–and as you can see, only a pageview has been triggered (and an event to say you viewed an ad, even though the ad is at the very bottom of the page).
+This tool shows when your behavior triggers a pageview or event — and as you can see, only a pageview has been triggered.
+(And an event to say you viewed an ad, even though the ad is at the very bottom of the page.)

 Now, let’s pretend you’re on the market for a new snowboard.

 Burton is a household name, so you hop over to their site — but you get hit with a pop-up right away.